storesafe/cordova-sqlite-storage/README.md

 ## Status

+- Android version in this version branch is now using the built-in SQLite database classes.
 - Windows "Universal" version is removed from this version branch.
 - WP(7/8) is not supported by this version branch (TBD link to where WP(7/8) will be supported)
 - The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project: